 Garden Organization & Decluttering Tips

 I realize this may be somewhat annoying because I’m essentially going to say, if you want to be organized, get organized.
 But here we go.

-Gardening can be messy and disorganized!
+Gardening can be messy and disorganized.
 And there is a lot to keep track of.
 Seasons, weather, soil, compost, seeds, plants, pruning, dividing, harvesting, and more.
+And round and round it goes.
 The magic is in the mayhem but not if we get overwhelmed.

 I’ve gathered some tips, ideas, and products I use for keeping my garden (and life as a gardener) in order.
 I’m a big fan of creating plans, mapping out the steps, and then letting everything run on autopilot so I can have the fun without the stress.

 But, this goal is two-fold.
 We don’t just want to get organized: we want to create systems that are easy to maintain and help achieve our goals.

 Knowing the quest for perfection is the enemy of productivity, I aim to keep things do-able and realistic.

 Otherwise, if a system is too complicated or time-consuming, it will be abandoned.

 So, keep it simple and adapt the advice to fit your situation.

 Several of these tips are interrelated and play off one another.
 Read them through and see if there are areas you want to change.
 Once you have well-organized systems in place, even with all the changes gardens, seasons, and life can throw at us, it’s great to have a solid foundation to work from.